Self-Supervised Dynamical System Representations for Physiological Time-Series: Background and Related Work

-{\bf Dynamical Systems Models of Physiological Time Series.} Many physiological time-series arise from underlying physical and biochemical processes that can be well described by dynamical systems models.
-Thus, dynamical systems provides a shared modeling framework useful for describing a broad range of physiological processes.
-Since a physiological system evolves independently of how it is measured, the observations $y_t = g_y(x_t)$ can be viewed as the output of an observation function applied to a latent physiological state $x_t \in \mathbb{R}^n$, which itself evolves over time according to the dynamics $x_{t+1} = g_x(x_t, \Theta)$, where $g_x$ is parameterized by system variables $\Theta$.
-This defines a generative process known as the \emph{state-space model} (SSM).
-In this framework, a time series is generated by specifying an initial condition $x_{t_0}$, evolving it forward in time according to $g_x$, and producing measurements according to $g_y$.
-Although dynamical systems models have been successfully used to study a wide range of physiological processes, including cardiac dynamics~\citep{ bianco2024heart}, brain activity~\citep{chen2024probabilistic, mudrik2024decomposed}, and motor control~\citep{shenoy2011dynamical}, they have not yet been used to guide which information should be preserved or discarded in a SSL objective.
-In this work, we demonstrate that exploiting dynamical system structure in time-series SSL pretraining can lead to consistent improvements in representation learning for physiological signals.
+{\bf Dynamical Systems Models of Physiological Signals.} Many physiological time-series arise from physical and biochemical processes governed by dynamical systems.
+Thus, these systems provide a shared modeling framework for characterizing the sources of information available in physiological signals.
+One prominent approach for modeling time-series generative processes are the \emph{state-space models} (SSMs).
+In this framework, physiological time series are described as the evolution of a latent state ${\bf x}_{t_0}\in\mathbb{R}^n$ initialized at time $t_0$ that evolves forward through a dynamics function ${\bf x}_{t+1} = g_x({\bf x}_t;\Theta)$, parameterized by system variables $\Theta$.
+This latent process can then produce measurements ${\bf y}_t\in\mathbb{R}^m$ through an observation function ${\bf y}_t = g_y({\bf x}_t)$.
+Although dynamical systems models have been used to study a wide range of physiological processes, including cardiac dynamics~\citep{ bianco2025heartbeat} and brain activity~\citep{chen2024probabilistic, mudrik2024decomposed}, these applications focus on within-sample structure and lack a mechanism to selectively filter sample-specific information within an SSL objective.
+In this work, we extend dynamical systems models to describe relationships between time-series samples, which leads to an explicit mechanism for selectively removing sample-specific noise during pretraining.